WomensLaw serves and supports all survivors.

 What is the legal definition of domestic abuse in Rhode Island?

-• causes you to have sexual relations against your will by force, threat of force, or duress (coercion);
+• makes you or your child have sexual relations against your will using force, threats, or pressure (duress);

-To figure out which court you have to file in (district court or family court), go to Am I eligible?
+To see more about the types of relationships that can qualify for a domestic abuse restraining order and which court to file in, go to Am I Eligible?
 Do I file in family court or district court?

 What is the legal definition of sexual exploitation?